Rohit25negi/codechef/README.md

-_Two things you can fully control in your life is Youself and Your program's Output_
+_"Two things you can fully control in your life is Youself and Your program's Output"_